asvath/avod/README.md

 Recommended folder structure:

 ### Folder structure
-To utilize the files in this repo, we recommend the following folder structure:
+To utilize the files in this repo, we recommend the following folder structure for your dataset:

 	moosey/
 	└── training/